AbstractSDK/cw-orchestrator/README.md

 use cw20::{Cw20Coin, BalanceResponse};
 use cw20_base::msg::{InstantiateMsg, ExecuteMsg, QueryMsg, MigrateMsg};

-// Provide the messages in the order Init, Exec, Query, Migrate.
 #[interface(InstantiateMsg, ExecuteMsg, QueryMsg, MigrateMsg)]
 pub struct Cw20;

-impl <Chain: CwEnv> Uploadable for Cw20<Chain> {
+// Implement the Uploadable trait so it can be uploaded to the mock. impl <Chain: CwEnv> Uploadable for Cw20<Chain> {
     fn wrapper(&self) -> Box<dyn MockContract<Empty>> {
         Box::new(